-7.9 Individuals and their managers on the assignment will be responsible for judging the travel and accommodation appropriate to the circumstances but should be mindful of the need to balance issues such as health, safety and security with economy.
+- 7.9 Individuals and their managers on the assignment will be responsible for judging the travel and accommodation appropriate to the circumstances but should be mindful of the need to balance issues such as health, reasonable adjustments. safety and security with economy.
 All employees are expected to travel standard class.
-Any variation to this requires the prior approval of the director responsible for the project/ budget and must meet the criteria set out in the NAO's Travel Policy.

-7.10 Any benefits earned through NAO business travel, such as air miles, must only be used to reduce the costs of future business travel and must not be used for private purposes.

-7.11 Where individuals accept travel and accommodation arranged by their hosts (for example, international bodies) they should review the itinerary in advance to ensure that the standards are compatible with NAO standards.
-If the standard offered is significantly different to that appropriate under NAO rules and there is a suitable alternative, individuals should consider declining the offer and making their own arrangements.

-7.12 Subject to considerations of practicability, security and health, the NAO places no restrictions on the freedom of individuals to be accompanied by partners at their own expense.
-The NAO does not, however, recognise any representational or other reason for partner-accompanied travel at public expense.
-Partners travel entirely at their own risk.
+Any variation to this requires the prior approval of the director responsible for the project/budget and must meet the criteria set out in the NAO's Travel Policy.
+Whilst Non-Executive Directors are not employees of the NAO, they are bound by the NAO travel policy. - 7.10 Any benefits earned through NAO business travel, such as air miles, must only be used to reduce the costs of future business travel and must not be used for private purposes. - 7.11 Where individuals accept travel and accommodation arranged by their hosts (for example, international bodies) they should review the itinerary in advance to ensure that the standards are compatible with NAO standards.
+If the standard offered is significantly different to that appropriate under NAO rules and there is a suitable alternative, individuals should consider declining the offer and making their own arrangements. - 7.12 Subject to considerations of practicability, security and health, the NAO places no restrictions on the freedom of individuals to be accompanied by partners at their own expense.
+The NAO does not, however, recognise any representational or

-7.13 Individuals must obtain prior approval from their director, or executive director (for directors), and the Comptroller and Auditor General (for executive directors), for all international travel and associated work programmes.
+- other reason for partner-accompanied travel at public expense.
+Partners travel entirely at their own risk. - 7.13 Individuals must obtain prior approval from their director, or executive director (for directors), and the Comptroller and Auditor General (for executive directors), for all international travel and associated work programmes.
 Managers should be informed of all details of a trip before it is approved, including if the individual will be accompanied by their partner or if there are plans to extend the trip beyond the time necessary for the visit's business purpose.
 Managers should consider the destination and duration of the proposed programme in assessing the business case and motivation for the proposed travel.
-The key test for authorising managers will be that criticism of the NAO is avoided or if it occurs can, in the judgement of the Audit Committee, be effectively rebutted.
-Individuals, and the managers of individuals undertaking work overseas, need to comply with the policy on safeguarding overseas as set out here: International Travel Policy.
+The key test for authorising managers is that travel and expenses are in line with the relevant policies, and would avoid reputational damage to the NAO individuals undertaking work overseas, need to comply with the policy on safeguarding overseas as set out here: International Travel Policy.